AndreiVoica/P8_duaro/docs/Run-Headless-Training/Run-Headless-Training.md

 (mlagents_env) sabrina@sabrina-ThinkPad-T490s:~$ tensorboard --logdir remoteDir/Unity_env/results --port 6006
 ```
+### Saving Data

+* Remember to manually copy the Unity_env into to the remotefolder after every change
+* If you want to save the results folder, those also have to copied manually to the git repo

 ### Restart a Training / Continously Training

 * If you want to quite the training with <kbd>Ctrl</kbd> + <kbd>c</kbd>: Add `--resume`, for example: